zachpmanson/notes/notes/Notes/Miscellany/Thin Deep Slices.md

 -- [James Somers](https://jsomers.net/i-should-have-loved-biology/)

 I love the phrase "thin deep slices" for learning.
 This is also in [[Lines]].
-This page exists so I can come back to it later.
+This page exists so I can come back to it later, I want to think about this more.